Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public health as:

-- “Thinking of making changes as taking ‘steps’ is a great strategy, You can’t change major things about yourself overnight.
+- “Thinking of making changes as taking ‘steps’ is a grand strategy, You can’t change major things about yourself overnight.
 But making small changes, and repeating those steps, can eventually create that path to longer life.”

 - Good marriages lead to better health, especially for men

 - “Marriage is only health-promoting for men who are well-suited to marriage and have a good marriage.
-For others it is more complicated.”
+For others, it is more complicated.”

 - “Men who stayed divorced were at really high risk for premature mortality.”

 - Divorce during childhood predicts early death in adulthood